bertob/mail/README.md

 * When a message is opened it is not automatically marked as read.
 The user has to drag it into __History__ to remove it from the to-do list.
 * The person who wrote the most recent message in a thread is visually highlighted in the List.
 * Unread messages appear at the top ot the __Active__ column.

+Additionally, there is a __New Messgage__ area on top of everything else.
+It is used to start writing new messages, but this can be done in different ways:

+* Clicking the __Recipients__ label or any of the whitespace inside the area will open a compose dialog with the recipient field active
+* Clicking the __New Message__ (Subject) label will open a compose dialog with subject field active
+* Clicking the __Attachment icon__ will open a compose dialog AND directly the file chooser, to add an attachment to the message.
+* __Dragging and dropping files__ from the file manager on the area will open a compose dialog and directly attach these files to the message

 ### Single Conversation